vrushang1234/FRND/README.md

 ## The Problem

-In disaster scenarios — wildfires, earthquakes, floods — cellular infrastructure is often the first thing to go.
+In military operations or disaster scenarios — wildfires, earthquakes, floods — cellular infrastructure is often the first thing to go.
 Victims have no way to reach emergency services, and rescue teams have no way to coordinate.
-FRND solves this by creating a self-contained communication network that can be deployed from the air.
+FRND solves this by creating a self-contained communication network that can be deployed from the air, anywhere.

 ## How It Works